 As hair transplants are a surgical procedure, in order to be a good candidate you must be in good general health.
 Taking regular exercise, eating a healthy diet, looking after yourself and making good lifestyle choices will all work to boosting your immune system.
 This will help to improve recovery time from a hair transplant as your body will be better equipped to heal more quickly.
 Also if you suffer from any long-term health conditions you should make sure your surgeon is fully aware of them.

 Interestingly enough, also the type of hair you have can make a difference.
 Although it’s possible to do hair transplants on all types of hair, the thicker your hair is the more coverage it will give in bald spots and similarly hair that’s curly or wavy will also give better coverage in affected areas.
+Learn more about hair transplants for curly hair.

 Of course, every case is different, so if you want to find out if you would be a good candidate for successful hair transplants the best thing to do is seek professional advice at the Wimpole hair transplantation clinic.